Do You Need A Website Redesign?

 1. Responsive Design

 So what does responsive mean?
 Responsive means that your site changes its layout behavior based on what medium it is being viewed on, whether desktop, tablet, or smartphone.
 This is very important especially as recent Nielsen stats show that desktop usage is down 4%, and mobile usage is up 84%.
 With so many people visiting sites on mobile it is more important than ever for your site to respond to these changes.
-If your website is not mobile-responsive you really need a redesign.
+If your website is not mobile-responsive you really need a redesign and you will see your conversion rates go up.

 3. Search Engine Optimization